Frequently Asked Questions

 therapist or psychoanalyst?

-Licensure in one profession does not guarantee licensure in another profession.
+Licensure in one profession does not guarantee licensure in a second profession.
 If you want to be licensed in another profession, you must meet all requirements for licensure mandated for that profession, including the education and experience requirements.

 If you are licensed as a physician, physician’s assistant, registered professional nurse, nurse practitioner, licensed clinical social worker, or licensed psychologist, and competent in the practice of mental health counseling, marriage and family therapy, creative arts therapy or psychoanalysis, you may not need another license to practice the profession.
 You can demonstrate competence through the completion of continuing education, specialized training, and similar professional activities.
-Those activities must be completed in accordance with the requirements of your license and you may not hold yourself out as licensed in another profession.
+Those activities must be completed in accordance with the requirements of your license and you may not hold yourself out as licensed in any profession in which you do not actually hold a license.

 For instance, the practice of licensed clinical social work includes the practice of psychoanalysis.
-If you are an LCSW you may complete training in psychoanalysis and would not need to be licensed as a psychoanalyst, so long as you do not imply that you are a “licensed psychoanalyst”.
-However, if you wish to become a licensed psychoanalyst you must complete a an acceptable psychoanalytic program, supervised experience in psychoanalysis and examination.
-You could not hold yourself out as a psychoanalytic practitioner while completing the training and could only practice under supervision.
-You can review the requirements for licensure and the definition of practice of all 48 professions online.
+If you are an LCSW, you may complete training in psychoanalysis and would not need to be licensed as a psychoanalyst, so long as you do not imply that you are a “licensed psychoanalyst”.
+However, if you wish to become a licensed psychoanalyst you must complete an acceptable psychoanalytic program, supervised experience in psychoanalysis and examination.
+You can review the requirements for licensure and the definition of practice of all professions established under the Education Law on our website.

 - What happens to my application if I do not meet the